 8. Summarise the discussion

-At the end of the discussion, it is best for the moderator to briefly summarise the main themes discussed and share some learning points.
+At the end of the virtual events, it is appropriate for the speaker to briefly summarise the main themes discussed and share some learning points.
 A good discussion does not end at the event but carries on afterwards.
 Encourage participants to keep in touch and continue sharing their thoughts on the topic on other channels.